-- Teachers will be at the entrance door to their classroom when the bell rings. - When the tardy bell rings, the door will be closed. - Once the door is closed, students arriving late MUST report IMMEDIATELY to the ISS room. - Students that are running in hallways to get to class will also report to the ISS room. - Students are NOT allowed any tardies.
-Tardies 1-5 will report to ISS a minimum of 1 block. - At tardy #6 and thereafter, students will be escorted back to the classroom and assigned 1 day ISS or one day OSS to begin the next school day or will receive corporal punishment.
+- Teachers will be at the entrance door to their classroom when the bell rings. - When the tardy bell rings, the door will be closed. - Once the door is closed, students arriving late MUST report IMMEDIATELY to the ISS room. - Students are NOT allowed any tardies.
+Tardies 1-5 will report to ISS a minimum of 1 block - At tardy #6 and thereafter, students will be escorted back to the classroom and assigned 1 day OSS, 1 day ISS or corporal punishment.

-If a student is 15 or more minutes late arriving to school, he/she is considered absent for that block.
+\If a student is 15 or more minutes late arriving to school, he/she is considered absent for that block.
 In this case, the student will be held in ISS until the end of that block to avoid interrupting the class.